badadarr/badadarr/README.md

 ### About ME👇
 ![Alt Text](https://media.giphy.com/media/1CEoPFtZIIHbG/giphy.gif)

 I'm an Vocational student.
-My dream is to work in a well-known company and is engaged in astronomy, namely Space X. Therefore, I continue my education until I am proficient in a potential that is in me because, "If you want to be successful, be educated as high as possible".
+My dream is to work for a well-known company and is engaged in Software Development, namely Apple Company.
+Therefore, I continue my education until I am proficient in a potential that is in me because, "If you want to be successful, be educated as high as possible".
 And I believe that I can make it happen with the career programming that I do 💻🚀.